lsst-tstn/tstn-010/index.rst

 The development practices of this area are purposefully loose to promote rapid coding and integration.
 Although functions should follow a generic standard, the only strict requirement is that each function possess a deprecation date.
 This is required to guard against bit-rot.
-As will be discussed below, all scripts under development must have unit tests to verify the desired utilities are not expiring.
+As will be discussed below, all Jobs under development must have unit tests to verify the desired utilities are not expiring.
 This is discussed further in `Control Utilities`_.
 Utilities with deprecation dates that are 60 (TBD) days past will be removed.

 ..
 Important::

-    Anything is this repo is *not* allowed to be called by production level Jobs (scripts) that are to be executed by the Queue.
-Should a Job (script) be promoted from `ts_queueJobsDevelop` to `ts_queueJobs` (discussed below) then this repo must be cleaned of any dependencies.
+    Anything is this repo is *not* allowed to be called by production level Jobs that are to be executed by the Queue.
+Should a Job be promoted from `ts_queueJobsDevelop` to `ts_queueJobs` (discussed below) then this repo must be cleaned of any dependencies.